| Well,

 and a better chance of hitting higher clockspeeds

 should we decide to over-clock.
+We've

 taken some special considerations with our hardware